red-panda-ci/jenkins-pipeline-library/README.md

   * Slack Notification, if you want to use Slack as notification channel
   * SonarQube Scanner, if you want to use SonerQube as quality gate with jplSonarScanner
   * Timestamper
-* Configure Jeknins in "Configurtion" main menu option
+* Configure Jeknins in "Configuration" main menu option
   * Enable the checkbox "Environment Variables" and add the following environment variables with each integration key:
     * APPETIZE_TOKEN
     * APPLIVERY_TOKEN